Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 \subsection{Learning for Humanoid Loco-manipulation}

 Loco-manipulation skills are challenging for learning-based methods as they often struggle with achieving physically stable contact or precise contact forces.
 While many learning-based approaches, such as CooHOI~\cite{gao2024coohoi}, demonstrate humanoid loco-manipulation skills in simulation, the physical interactions with external environments or objects are often oversimplified.
-As a result, only a few studies demonstrate sim-to-real transfer for loco-manipulation skills.
-This subsection overviews a comprehensive list of studies on learning humanoid loco-manipulation with hardware implementations.
-A large part of these studies rely on RL, with a few examples shown in Fig.~\ref{fig:learning_locomanip}.
-However, RL for loco-manipulation typically involves complicated reward designs that are fine-tuned for specific environments and tasks~\cite{dao2023simtoreal, munn2024dynamic_throwing}, see Sec.~\ref{sec:RL}.
+As a result, only a few studies have demonstrated sim-to-real transfer for loco-manipulation skills.
+A large part of these studies rely on sim-to-real RL, with a few examples shown in Fig.~\ref{fig:learning_locomanip}.
+However, sim-to-real RL for loco-manipulation typically involves complicated reward designs that are fine-tuned for specific environments and tasks~\cite{dao2023simtoreal, munn2024dynamic_throwing}, see Sec.~\ref{sec:RL}.
 To enable loco-manipulation tasks, these methods define the contact sequence either implicitly using reference trajectory~\cite{dao2023simtoreal, liu2024opt2skill} or explicitly via reward design~\cite{zhang2024wococo}, thus increasing the success rate of sim-to-real transfer.
 To address the uncertainty of the mass and other properties of the manipulated object, most RL approaches rely on domain randomization to provide robustness to object parameters~\cite{transformer_digit_RL}.

-To achieve various loco-manipulation tasks such as playing soccer that involves ball kicking and falling recovery using hands~\cite{SR_deepmind_soccer}, employing a hierarchical RL structure that manages distinctly trained skills is a viable strategy.
+A hierarchical RL structure that manages distinct skills is a viable strategy for achieving various loco-manipulation tasks such as falling recovery and ball kicking~\cite{SR_deepmind_soccer}.
 However, hierarchical RL has scalability issues, see Sec.~\ref{sec:skill_composition}.
 On the other hand, IL methods, particularly those employing RL with motion imitation, have enabled humanoid loco-manipulation via teleoperation, as outlined in Sec.~\ref{sec:expert}.
 Although teleoperation is not autonomous, it is a crucial intermediate step to collect humanoid data.
-Such humanoid data has led to promising developments in \textit{autonomous} loco-manipulation skills~\cite{he2024omnih2o, humanplus}, with the potential for further expansion to more diverse loco-manipulation tasks.
+This has led to promising developments in \textit{autonomous} loco-manipulation skills~\cite{he2024omnih2o, humanplus}, with the potential for further expansion to more diverse loco-manipulation tasks.